 These are the best free Medicare Supplement leads you can buy.

-Delivering your Medicare Supplement policies allows you the chance to reiterate the benefits of the Medicare Supplement plan as well as ask for a referral.
+Delivering Medicare Supplement policies allows you the chance to reiterate the benefits of the Medicare Supplement plan as well as ask for a referral.

-There is absolutely nothing wrong with asking your clients for a referral after you have just returned to their home to deliver and further educate them on the plan they are going to depend on for health insurance.
+There is absolutely nothing wrong with asking your clients for a referral after you have just returned to their home to deliver and further educate them on the plan they are going to depend on for supplemental insurance.

 They are happy and they trust you… this is the best time to get a referral.